Bad Workplace Health and Safety is Expensive

 Whether you work with heavy equipment or in an office setting, effective workplace health and safety (WHS) measures are vital for your business.

 Everyone has the right to return home safely and securely after a long day of work.
-But did you know that workplace health and safety can impact more than employee welfare?
+But did you know that workplace health and safety can also impact business outcomes?
 In 2013 alone, Australia was estimated to have lost a total of $60 billion (just under 5% GDP) as a result of poor workplace health and safety.
-Why?
-The answer is productivity.
 In this blog, we will explore the direct and indirect impact that WHS has on productivity, output and profitability in the workplace.

 What Do We Mean by ‘Workplace Health and Safety’?